 Acquiring existing designs

 There are many websites devoted to people sharing 3D designs.
 One of the more popular sites is Thingiverse.com.
-Thingiverse provides many rocket related designs including complete rockets, rocket parts, and rocket accessories.
-The creators who share their designs typically include helpful instructions.
+Thingiverse provides many rocket designs including complete rockets, rocket parts, and rocket accessories.
+The creators who share their designs may include helpful instructions.
 All include the .stl files of the 3D objects and some include their original software files (e.g., Fusion 360, SolidWorks) and suggested settings for the slicer software.
-Just download the .stl files so that they can be accessed in the slicer software.
+Just download the .stl files to use them in the slicer software.

 Creating your own designs

-There are many good 3D modeling software options each with their own advantages and disadvantages.
-The he design software must have an ability to export an .stl format file of the 3D object.
+There are many good 3D modeling software options each with their advantages and disadvantages.
+The design software must have an ability to export a .stl format file of the 3D object.
 All design software come with a learning curve, so expect to spend some time.